RhetTbull/osxphotos/README.md

                                   export folder and only exports new files that haven't previously been exported.
   --limit LIMIT                   Export at most LIMIT photos.
 Useful for
                                   testing.
-Maybe used with --update to export incrementally.
+May be used with --update to export incrementally.
   --dry-run                       Dry run (test) the export but don't actually
                                   export any files; most useful with --verbose.